github/teach.github.com/resources/GitHub-Enterprise.md

+---
+layout: bare
+title: Topics • GitHub Enterprise Features
+description: What features does GitHub Enterprise offer that help management in their purchase decision making?
+---

 # GitHub Enterprise

 What is [GitHub Enterprise](https://enterprise.github.com/)?
 It's all of the features of [github.com](http://github.com) hosted as a virtual machine on your own servers.